Review samples provided by Gustavson Audio

 The Gustavsons have excellent driver integration: absolutely no crossover point is detectable.
 Just as importantly, they have supernatural timbre.
-It’s simply mesmerising how beautiful acoustic guitar and piano sound, and vocals are pretty impressive too.
-This is also a compliment for the Bryston, proving that the brand really have made very large strides since their PA time.
+It’s simply mesmerizing how beautiful acoustic guitar and piano sound, and vocals are pretty impressive too.
+This is also a compliment for the Bryston, proving that the brand really has made very large strides since their PA time.

 PrimaLuna DiaLogue Premium

 While the Bryston and the NuPrime with their different characters both sounded really great with the Gustavsons, the PrimaLuna DiaLogue Premium took things to new levels, or rather, in effect combining many aspects that the aforementioned amps individually do so well.
 The PrimaLuna has much of the warmth, smoothness, and body of the Bryston and much of the agility, purity and lively dynamics of the NuPrime, making for the best match with these speakers yet.
 Naturally, the humble 36-watt PrimaLuna does not have the ultimate muscle power of either solid state amp, but with these speakers, it easily has more power than required.
 In addition, while less focused and precise, the PrimaLuna projects an even larger soundstage outside of the speakers, now filling the room entirely.
 It remains remarkable how great a tube amp can sound, but it has to be noted that the amp-speaker match is much more critical than with transistor amps and switching amps.
 In this case, it is a perfect match!
 Ultimately between these amps it a matter of taste rather than of compatibility.
 Apparently the Gustavsons work very well with a very wide range of amplifiers.

 Preference for Acoustical Music